 You don’t need to overthink this one.
-Just grab your favorite fruit juice and whatever gin you have on hand, and you’re set.
-But if you want to think just a little bit, consider which type of gin might pair best with your juice.
+Grab your favorite fruit juice and whatever gin you have on hand, and you’re set.
+But if you want to think just a bit, consider which type of gin might pair best with your juice.
 You can’t go wrong with a juniper-forward London dry gin, which works with nearly any juice you can source, from lemon and lime to orange and grapefruit.
 Softer gins can work great, too, but depending on their botanical makeup, they may pair better with sweeter OJ or more sour grapefruit.

 If you’re stuck, try a dry gin with equal parts orange and ruby red grapefruit juice.
 Or try grapefruit with a dash of lime.
 Both are refreshing and exactly what you want on a warm day.